-Attention is an important component of BERT and other transformer models.
+Attention is an important component of GPT, BERT, and other transformer models.
 At a high level, attention tells the model which pieces of input to “pay attention to” when making predictions.
 At a low level, attention is just a vector of weights over the inputs.
 Intuitively, you might expect that the model might “attend” to the words like “best” and “favorite” when doing sentiment analysis (though these attention decisions are often much less intuitive).
 You can read more about attention in this great tutorial.

 Fine-tuning is the process of training a pre-trained model with additional data so that it can perform better in a certain context.
 For example, we fine-tune a DistilBERT model with Goodreads reviews in one of our code tutorials.

 A GPU, or “graphics processing unit,” is a specialized electronic circuit for computer hardware.
 Because GPUs allows for parallel processing, they are often used for intensive graphics rendering tasks, like gaming, video editing, and, increasingly, machine learning.

 Working with the full-scale version of an LLM typically requires access to a GPU.
 However, most Apple computers do not include GPUs.
 To use LLMs on a computer without a GPU, researchers will typically either need to use a smaller model, such as DistilBERT, or get access to a GPU through Google Colab (where they are offered for free) or through a computing cluster.

 To train and test a natural language processing model for a specific task, you often need labeled data.
 Labels are categories that are assigned to texts or documents, which indicate the “correct” answer(s) for that task.

 If you were training a model to recognize the genre of books, you would label the data with the “correct” genres for each book — you might label Jane Austen’s Pride and Prejudice “romance” and Stephen King’s The Shining “horror.”
 These labels help teach the model to recognize genre according to your labeling scheme.